TYPES AND TREATMENT OPTIONS

 You do not have to suffer through headaches on your own.
 Help is available at Pinnacle Chiropractic and Spinal Rehab Center.
 Dr. Aaron Casselman, DC has treated hundreds of patients for headache pain of all types.
 All patients begin with a comprehensive initial consultation and full spinal examination.
 From there, Dr. Casselman, DC can develop a treatment plan tailored to your specific needs.
 You’ll receive a full report with Dr. Casselman’s treatment recommendations, which may include physio therapy, chiropractic adjustments, nutritional counseling, spinal decompression, class 4 laser therapy and relaxation techniques, or any combination of the above.

-If self-care isn’t helping or you are tired of masking your headache symptoms, contact Pinnacle Chiropractic and Spinal Rehab Center today at request an appointment.for more information on how we can help you with your headaches or migraines or to
+If self-care isn’t helping or you are tired of masking your headache symptoms, contact Pinnacle Chiropractic and Spinal Rehab Center in Highlands Ranch, CO today for more information on how we can help you with your headaches or migraines or to request an appointment.